When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Introduction

 \section{Introduction}

 Insurance markets are increasingly strained in regions exposed to low-frequency, high-severity risks such as floods, wildfires, and cyclones.
-In many such areas, indemnity insurance has become prohibitively expensive or altogether unavailable, as rising hazard intensity, capital requirements, and fixed costs push premiums and deductibles to levels that leave households effectively uninsured.
+In many such areas, indemnity insurance has become prohibitively expensive or altogether unavailable, as rising hazard intensity, capital requirements, and fixed costs push premiums and deductibles to levels that leave households effectively uninsured, \citep[e.g.,][]{Ko19,NeKoNeDaKu21, SwissRe25}.
 A key practical limitation is that household indemnity insurance is typically written on a full-value (sum-insured) basis: the premium is charged to cover the entire exposure, and the main lever to restore affordability is to raise the deductible.
-In high-risk areas, this mechanism can push deductibles to economically unrealistic levels (e.g., tens or hundreds of thousands of dollars), rendering the contract formally available but delivering negligible effective protection.
-By contrast, parametric insurance is inherently scalable: households can purchase a smaller, explicitly bounded layer of protection (a fixed payment per event) without having to insure the full loss.
-Recent developments in flood and wildfire insurance markets illustrate this trend: insurers have withdrawn from parts of the California residential market, flood insurance take-up remains persistently low in high-risk zones, and coverage gaps are expanding even in advanced economies \citep[e.g.,][]{KouskyCooke2012}.
+In high-risk areas, this mechanism can push deductibles to economically (and practically) unrealistic levels (e.g., tens or hundreds of thousands of dollars), rendering the contract theoretically available but impractical, and delivering negligible effective protection.
+By contrast, parametric insurance is inherently scalable: households can purchase a smaller, explicitly bounded layer of protection (e.g., a fixed payment per event) without having to insure the full loss.
+Crucially, parametric coverage scales by adding first-dollar protection, whereas scaling indemnity insurance requires removing first-dollar coverage through higher deductibles, quickly rendering partial indemnity ineffective.
+Recent empirical evidence reinforces the centrality of these design choices for households: \citet{JuJu26}, analyzing millions of US homeowner's insurance contracts, document that deductibles rather than coverage limits are the economically binding margin shaping household risk exposure.
+Throughout, our focus is on \textit{household property insurance}, in which the loss exposure is bounded above by the sum insured $L$ on the property.

+Recent developments in flood and wildfire insurance markets illustrate this (un)insurability trend: insurers have withdrawn from parts of the California residential market, flood insurance take-up remains persistently low in high-risk zones, and coverage gaps are expanding even in advanced economies \citep[e.g.,][]{KouskyCooke2012,JaBeCh23,undrr-gar-2025}.
 Yet when disasters occur, losses are rarely borne privately alone.
-Instead, they are often socialized ex post through government relief, reconstruction grants, and implicit guarantees.
+Instead, they are often socialized ex post through government relief, reconstruction grants, and implicit guarantees, a pattern that has been widely documented in the disaster insurance literature \citep{KouskyKunreuther2014,Kousky2018}.
 This growing disconnect between private insurance provision and public risk-bearing raises a fundamental economic question: when full indemnification is no longer feasible, what forms of risk transfer can still improve individual welfare?